Catherine Lara: 2000s–present

 In 2000, Lara released a major musical work titled Aral, her name spelled backwards, made up entirely of instrumental compositions, with contributions from the French world music project Deep Forest.

 In 2002, she cowrote the official song for the France national football team, titled "Tous Ensemble", to be sung by Johnny Hallyday.
 The same year, she was named Officier de l'Ordre de la Légion d'honneur.

 In 2005, Lara composed the musical show Graal, inspired by Arthurian lore, which was certified Gold.
 She also released an album of original songs titled Passe-moi l'ciel the same year.

 2006 saw two collaborations, one with French singer Isabelle Aubret on the song "Le dernier aveu" and three tracks on Mario Pelchat's album Le monde où je vais.

 In 2009, Lara released her next instrumental album, titled Au-delà des murs, whose music was inspired by the sound of the Balkans.
 The CD was accompanied by a DVD, the performances on which were co-directed by Éric Mouquet of Deep Forest.

 In February 2011, Lara published her second book, Entre émoi et moi, and followed this with the album Une voix pour ferré (A voice for Ferré), in honour of the Monégasque poet and composer Léo Ferré.
-She also co-hosted the Eurovision Song Contest 2011 together with Laurent Boyer.
+She also co-hosted the French selection for the Eurovision Song Contest 2011, together with Laurent Boyer.

 Paying homage to her own repertoire, in 2012 Lara released the album Au cœur de l'âme Yiddish.
 A re-recording of some of her best-known songs such as "Nuit Magique" with a distinctly Yiddish flavour, she is accompanied on the album by the klezmer ensemble Sirba Octet.
 The song "Le dos au mur" is a duet with Mathilde Seigner.

 In 2014–2015, Lara wrote the score to the French crime drama series Capitaine Marleau, directed by her friend Josée Dayan.

 Lara's next, and to date latest, original album was released in 2018 and titled Bô, le voyage musical.
 This was accompanied by a theatrical production held at the Théâtre du 13e Art in Paris.